pivotal/docs-tap/scst-store/overview.md

 ## Using the `tanzu insight` CLI plug-in

 The `tanzu insight` CLI plug-in is the primary way to view results from the Supply Chain Security Tools - Scan of source code and image files.
-Use it to query by source code commit, image digest, CVE identifier to understand security risks.
+Use it to query by source code commit, image digest, and CVE identifier to understand security risks.

-See [Tanzu Insight plug-in overview](../cli-plugins/insight/cli-overview.md) to install, configure and use `tanzu insight`.
+See [Tanzu Insight plug-in overview](../cli-plugins/insight/cli-overview.md) to install, configure, and use `tanzu insight`.

-## Multi-cluster configuration
+## Multicluster configuration

-See [Ingress and multicluster support](ingress-multicluster.md) for information how to set up Supply Chain Security Tools Scan and Store to work together in a multi-cluster setup.
+See [Ingress and multicluster support](ingress-multicluster.md) for information about how to set up Supply Chain Security Tools Scan and Store to work together in a multicluster setup.

 ## <a id='additional-info'></a>Additional documentation

-[Additional documentation](additional.md) includes information about the API, deployment details and config, AWS RDS configuration and other database backup recommendations, known issues, among other topics.
+[Additional documentation](additional.md) includes information about the API, deployment details and configuration, AWS RDS configuration, other database backup recommendations, known issues, and other topics.